 - Show me Relationships for Relationship Type Name

 Searching for a specific relationship displays a drop-down list of options such as summary, NPS® score, and Recent Activity.
 Only options with activity will be shown.
 You can query the following relationship information from Sally:

 - CTAs (User + Relationship level) - if you query for my ctas the ctas created on account and relationship level will be provided to you.

 - Sponsor Tracking

 You can query for summaries of relationships with the following options:

-1. Users can search for relationship summary with a combination of Account name and the relationship name.
-Use this command if you are aware about the relationship name and also the account/customer name.
+- Users can search for a relationship summary with a combination of Account name and the relationship name.
+Use this command if you are aware of the relationship name and also the account/customer name.
 Available queries for this search: